 The biggest thing I’ve found is that I needed to recalibrate my touch memory for the controls because they feel a bit different.
 So for a while, I found myself looking down at the camera a bit more than usual.
 But that’s something I got used to pretty quickly.

 Each cover is, of course, customized for the specific camera model, and I haven’t tested them on other camera models.

 No, it’s only for camera bodies.
 If you’re looking for something for your lens, check out the LensCoat neoprene covers.

 Can you still use the camera on a tripod or with a QR clip like those from Peak Design?

 Sort of.
 The bottom is cut away to expose the tripod socket, but the lip of the cover does interfere a bit.
-You can either move the cover a but and put the edge of the quick release plate under it, or you can tighten the QR enough to jam the silicon underneath (not recommended because it might put the screw at an angle and damage the thread.
-You could conceivably cut out a little from the lip of the cover, but that’s going to weaken it and will probably result in looseness.
+You can either move the cover a bit and put the edge of the quick release plate under it, or you can tighten the QR enough to jam the silicon underneath (not recommended because it might put the screw at an angle and damage the thread).
+You could conceivably cut out a little from the lip of the cover, but that’s going to weaken it and will probably result in looseness and possibly tears.

 So this is a weak area of the EasyCover, although it’s probably going to be different on different cameras and with different QR plates.

 There’s no problem with small attachments like the ones used with Black Rapid straps.
 It’s only for plates or mounts that are large enough to go to the edge of the camera’s bottom plate.

 That includes battery grips.
 Because they usually cover the full surface area of the bottom of the camera, they might not be compatible with the cover.

 You can find the EasyCovers for an extensive range of different cameras at B&H Photo.